-In the previous parts of this series, we gave you pointers on raising funds by way of debt and by issuance of shares.
-In this part we see the route startups can take in case they want to draw investors with promises of an assured annualised return while also giving them the upside of the appreciation of the share price of the startup.
+In the previous parts of this series, we gave you pointers on raising funds by way of debt and by the issuance of shares.
+In this part, we see the route startups can take in case they want to draw investors with promises of an assured annualized return while also giving them the upside of the appreciation of the share price of the startup.
 Convertible instruments provide both these comforts.

-Convertible instruments include compulsorily convertible debentures (“CCD’s”) and convertible notes (Click here for our detailed post on convertible notes) and are a bit more sophisticated than regular debt and equity.
-The money raised through both these instruments will be treated as debt on the books of the company and within a certain period these instruments will convert into shares of the company.
-These instruments can also be interest bearing, in which case the company will also end up making a certain interest payment on the dent every year, while at the end of the tenure of the instrument the principal will convert into shares of the company.
+Convertible instruments include compulsorily convertible debentures (“CCD’s”) and convertible notes and are a bit more sophisticated than regular debt and equity.
+The money raised through both these instruments will be treated as debt on the books of the company and within a certain period, these instruments will convert into shares of the company.
+These instruments can also be interest-bearing, in which case the company will also end up making a certain interest payment on the dent every year, while at the end of the tenure of the instrument the principal will convert into shares of the company.

-While CCDs have existed for some time, convertible notes are a fairly new phenomenon which we have adopted from the western market.
+While CCDs have existed for some time, convertible notes are a fairly new phenomenon that we have adopted from the western market.
 Convertible notes in India come with some simple principles of issuance:

 They can be issued only by Startups recognized by DIPP;

 The amount of investment will have to be at least INR 25 lakhs in a single tranche;

 The amount will have to be converted within 5 years; and